 At the end of the story, Bob is left with 85 grand.
 After up to 60% in taxes (depending on where Bob lives), overhead, mortgage, licensing, and beer money, that leaves him with a net of $11,000.
 He sticks half of that in his mattress for next season's expenses and leaves for Hawaii.

 So lets wrap this up.
 The above dramatization is a GOOD OUTCOME.
 It assumes that dispensaries, distros, and cultivators have a good relationship.
+It assumes everyone sells within the legal market.
 It assumes that Bob is really good at managing his expenses so he can actually pay his bills.
 It assumes that nobody along this whole supply chain got robbed.
 It assumes that nobody ripped anyone off, switched bad weed for good, threatened anyone, or simply never showed up.
 It assumes that customers in the dispensary actually bought Bob's product.
 Finally, this illustrates the shortest supply chain from seed to sale that you can find in this industry, as most chains are longer and involve manufacturing lead times and additional transport and warehousing.

 Here's hoping you make a profit this year!